msinamsina/pyautomail/docs/index.rst

 ..
-Automail documentation master file, created by sphinx-quickstart on Tue Jul 25 17:21:33 2023.
+Pyautomail documentation master file, created by sphinx-quickstart on Tue Jul 25 17:21:33 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**AUTOMAIL: Automated Email Sending for Large Scale Email and Gmail Automation**
+**PYAUTOMAIL: Automated Email Sending for Large Scale Email and Gmail Automation**
 ================================================================================

 .. figure:: _static/automail-logo.png